Carnegie Hall: Facade

 On the third and fourth floors, above the main entrance, is a two-and-a-half story arcade on 57th Street with five round-headed arches.
 A balcony with a balustrade is carried on console brackets in front of this arcade.
 Each arch has a horizontal terracotta transom bar above the third floor; two third-floor windows separated by a Corinthian column; and two fourth-floor windows separated by a pilaster.
 A broad terracotta frieze runs above the fourth floor, at the springing of the arches.
 To either side of the arcade, there are two tall round-arched windows on the second floor; those on the east flank a blind arch.
 There are pairs of pilasters on the fourth-floor mezzanine, above which is a string course.
-The Seventh Avenue facade is similar in design, but instead of window openings, there are blind openings filled with brick.
-Additionally, the arcade at the center of the Seventh Avenue facade has four arches instead of five.
+The Seventh Avenue facade is similar in design, but the openings are filled with brick, and the arcade at the center of the Seventh Avenue facade has four arches.

 The sixth floor, at the center of the 57th Street facade, contains five square openings, each with a pair of round-arched windows.
 On either side of these five openings, there are round-arched windows, arranged as in a shallow loggia.
 There are four arched windows on the eastern portion of the sixth floor, as well as two arches on the west portion, which flank a blind arch.
 A frieze and cornice run above this floor.
 The seventh floor was originally a mansard roof.
 As part of an 1890s alteration, the mansard was replaced with a vertical wall resembling a continuous arcade.
 The seventh floor is topped by balustrades with decorated columns.
 The flat roof was converted into a roof garden with kitchen and service rooms.
 Carnegie Hall was also extended to the corner of Seventh Avenue and 56th Street, where a 13-story addition was designed in a similar style as the original building.
 The top of this addition contains a main dome, as well as smaller domes at its four corners.